Location: Christchurch, New Zealand (South Island)

 Surrounded by a spectacular natural environment offering limitless outdoor adventure, the University of Canterbury (Te Whare Wānanga o Waitaha) is renowned for high-quality courses, unique applied learning opportunities and a supportive campus community.
 Study abroad students are integrated into the university’s undergraduate programs, campus life, and the innovative Christchurch community.

 Study abroad students take an average of four (4) courses either across disciplines or within a specific subject area depending on their needs and interests.
 Some course restrictions and prerequisites apply.
-Carefully review UC’s Qualifications and Courses for detailed information on subject areas and courses are being offered during the current or upcoming academic year.
+Carefully review UC’s Qualifications and Courses for detailed information on subject areas and courses being offered during the current or upcoming academic year.

 UC’s College of Art offers students the opportunity to intern with a local New Zealand business or organization on a special project.
 Internship students enroll in the PACE 297 Internship, which is the equivalent of 1 course.
 Past internships have focused on media and communications, food sustainability, non-profit events and projects, environmental research, health care, film-making, social entrepreneurship, and much more!

 As part of their academic program at UC, students can also choose to take CHCH 101: Strengthening Communities through Social Innovation.
 This for-credit course combines service efforts with academic content about community engagement as participants support service projects related to social innovation and volunteerism in the context of post-earthquake Christchurch.

-Students arrange their own housing through University of Canterbury accommodations.
+Students are housed through University of Canterbury accommodations.
 Study abroad students are housed in self-catered apartments within UC’s Student Village, a 5-10 minute walk to campus, shops, and transportation.
 Apartments are furnished and offer residents their own bedrooms, with internet and shared kitchen, living room, and bathroom.

 Students also have the option to purchase a meal plan at a nearby UC residence hall should they choose.